EStog/PathEx/_sources/overview.rst.txt

 Using threads
 ^^^^^^^^^^^^^

 Next, create a :class:`~.Synchronizer` that will serve as a manager of the execution flow.
 Threads as execution units will be explained in this section.
-The case of processes will be explained in :ref:`another <Using processes>`.
+The case of processes will be explained in :ref:`another <using-processes>`.

 In the case of threads as execution units, create a direct instance of :class:`~.Synchronizer`.